TotallyMoney Momentum design system

 To raise awareness of our new design system in the wider company, the core team of four representatives from design and engineering put together a presentation for our weekly company breakfast meeting.
 We explained in simple terms what a design system is, and launched a competition to come up with a name for our system.
 This garned unexpected levels of engagement – we ended up with more than 70 entries!
 Some funny, some clever, some bizarre.

-A winner was chosen and the TotallyMoney Momentum Design System was born.
-My colleague Charlie Lewis created a logo for it, based on the clever concept of a Newton's Cradle.
+A winner was chosen and the TotallyMoney Momentum design system was born.
+My former colleague Charlie Lewis created a logo for it, based on the clever concept of a Newton's Cradle.

 A maturing design system

 As our system matures, its tangible benefits are evident.
 We've seen much improved collaboration between the design and engineering teams, a much speedier workflow and a greater understanding of the way that the product is structured.
-We are now seeing a really strong and dedicated focus on making our product as inclusive as possible, with great improvements to accessibility.
+There is a new focus on making our product as inclusive as possible, with great improvements to accessibility.